ArchiveTeam/IA.BAK/README.md

 you shoud periodically run either `iabak` or `iabak-cronjob`.
 Either of these will check back in and verify that your repo exists.
-The difference is that `iabak-cronjob` avoids downloading any more data from the IA, and logs to `iabak-cronjob.log`.
+The difference is that `iabak-cronjob` avoids downloading any more data from the IA, avoids verifying the checksums of the files you are storing, and logs to `iabak-cronjob.log`.

 We recommend setting up a cron job that runs one of these at least once per week, so we can notice when repositories go missing or develop problems.